Azure-Samples/iot-edge-samples/java/simulated_ble/README.md

 </project>
 ```

-### Basic Knowledge of Module
+### Basic Understanding of an Azure IoT Edge Module

-You could simply treat a module of Azure IoT Edge as a data processor whose job is to: receive input, process it, and produce output.
+You can treat an Azure IoT Edge module as a data processor whose job is to: receive input, process it, and produce output.

 The input might be data from hardware (like a motion detector), a message from other modules, or anything else (like a random number generated periodically by a timer).

 The output is similar to the input, it could trigger hardware behavior (like the blinking LED), a message to other modules, or anything else (like printing to the console).

 Modules communicate with each other using `com.microsoft.azure.gateway.messaging.Message` class.
-The **Content** of a `Message` is a byte array which is capable of representing any kind of data you like. **Properties** is also available in `Message`, it is simply a string-to-string map.
-You may think of Properties as the headers in HTTP request, or the metadata of a file.
+The **Content** of a `Message` is a byte array which is capable of representing any kind of data you like. **Properties** are also available in the `Message` and are simply a string-to-string mapping.
+You may think of **Properties** as the headers in a HTTP request, or the metadata of a file.

-In order to develop an IoT Edge module in Java, you need to create a new module class which extends from `com.microsoft.azure.gateway.core.GatewayModule`.
-Then you need to implement the abstract methods like `receive()` and `destroy()`.
-You can also choose to implement the optional methods like `start()` or `create()`.
-The following piece of code is a skeleton of writing a module.
+In order to develop an Azure IoT Edge module in Java, you need to create a new module class which inherits from `com.microsoft.azure.gateway.core.GatewayModule` and implement the required abstract methods `receive()` and `destroy()`.
+At this point you may also choose to implement the optional `start()` or `create()` methods as well.
+The following code snippet shows you how to get started authoring an Azure IoT Edge module.

 ```java
 import com.microsoft.azure.gateway.core.Broker;